 My vision of the future is no longer of people taking exams and proceeding on that certification from the secondary school to the university, but of individuals passing from one stage of independence to a higher, by means of their own activity, through their own effort of will, which constitutes the inner evolution of the individual.

 With this in mind, we are striving to find a balance between avoiding a commercially-driven, standards-based education and a healthy determination of what a student has grasped and what she needs additional instruction in.

-Students may be given quizzes (oral or written) or exams to assess their knowledge in a subject area, but we refrain from using letter grades or allowing students to compare results.
+Although summative assessment may be used (students may be given quizzes/exams, oral or written, to assess their knowledge in a subject area), we refrain from handing out letter grades or allowing students to compare results.
 Emphasis is placed on honest, diligent work to the best of one's ability and the excitement of discovery; quizzes and exams are primarily for the teacher to know how to best direct her students.

 Parent-Teacher-Student discussions & progress reports are held quarterly.
 Each teacher thoughtfully fills out a progress report for each student before each of the parent-teacher conferences.
 Teachers will keep records of work accomplished and translate a student's progress into a conventional transcript for use in the case of college application or transfer, and to assist parents who are used to the conventional grading system.

 At conferences, students will also present work they have been doing as well as submit a portfolio of all work completed during that quarter.